-Amy Diaz covers education in North Carolina’s Piedmont region and High Country, a seven country area, for WFDD, the state’s NPR affiliate.
+Amy Diaz covers education in North Carolina’s Piedmont region and High Country for WFDD, the state’s charter NPR affiliate, which covers 32 counties.
 Previously, Diaz wrote about local government and the police for Flint Beat, a hyperlocal news site in Flint, Michigan, and her work won awards from the Michigan Press Association.
 Diaz got her start in journalism in elementary school, writing the scripts for the morning news.
 Holding a bachelor’s degree in journalism from the University of South Florida, where she was a staff writer for the college paper, Diaz has interned at the Sarasota Herald-Tribune and freelanced for the Tampa Bay Times.

 WFDD is North Carolina's charter NPR affiliate station, celebrating 75 years on the air.
 WFDD broadcasts in 32 counties across the Piedmont and High Country of North Carolina and southern Virginia.
 Its mission is to bring stories from all corners of the region, rural and urban.

 Get great local public service journalism from our Report for America journalists